chamnap/chamnap.github.com/source/_posts/2012-06-02-lazy-loaded-object.markdown

 ---
 Last week, we decided to remove `sunspot` gem from this new version App.

-I have gone through the **ActiveRelation Walkthrough** episode from RailsCasts, and now I have a chance to do something similar.
+I went through the [ActiveRelation Walkthrough](http://railscasts.com/episodes/239-activerecord-relation-walkthrough) episode from RailsCasts long time ago, but now I have a chance to do something similar.
 I want the search response object lazy to load activerecord objects.
 I don't want to call `#results` method the same as `sunspot` does.
 Actually, it's a nice trick and simple to do it.

 {% codeblock lang:ruby %}
 require 'json'